Whyzanet/WhyzaGC/README.md

 https://www.fourmilab.ch/hotbits/how3.html

-I was also inspired by this project, which has some good ideas and tools for use in generating random numbers:
+I was also inspired by this project, which has some good ideas and explained the tools for use in validating random numbers:

 https://github.com/gbonacini/nuclear_random_number_generator